xiulingwang33/LMIA/README.md

 ## NRL model (target model)

-The original implemenations of NRL models we used in the paper can be found here:
+The original implemenations of GRL models we used in the paper can be found here:

 - Deepwalk: https://github.com/phanein/deepwalk